RoboticsKnowledgebase/roboticsknowledgebase.github.io/state-estimation/ros-mapping-localization.md

+---
-# ROS Mapping and Localization
+title: ROS Mapping and Localization
+---
 ## Mapping
 To map the environment, there are many ROS packages which can be used:
 1. #### [Gmapping](http://wiki.ros.org/gmapping)